Historic Environment FAQs

 - Removal of internal doors

-- Internal alterations (e.g. the creation of a new opening)
+- Internal alterations (for example, the creation of a new opening)

 Where can I find a conservation area appraisal?